 - Heat a large pan over medium heat

-- Toss in the oil and butter
+- Add the oil and butter

 - Add the shrimp in an even layer followed by the minced garlic, turning after 2 minutes cook an additional 1-2 minutes or until pink and cooked through

 - Add to the pan the half and half and parmigiano reggiano